OpenDemocracyManitoba/Winnipeg-Council-Document-Parser/README.md

 * *February 27, 2020* - Date was missing on two reports.
 Missing dates added after referencing official minutes on DMIS.
 * *May 29, 2020* - Recorded votes table was split into multiple tables causing the parsing to fail.
 Joined all recorded votes tables into a single table.
 * *July 23, 2020* - Motion 7 was missing mover and seconder.
 Added details from DMIS.
+* *September 30, 2020* - The word "dated" was added to some report table headers to allow for parsing.
+Copied laid over motions from one section into the main motions table so they could be parsed.
+Laid over motion numbers are prefixed with an "L".
+* *October 29, 2020* - Joined two separate motion tables into one for parsing.
+Joined a report table that had been split into two.
+* *November 26, 2020* - The word "dated" was added to some report table headers to allow for parsing.
+* *December 17, 2020* - Merged a number of recorded votes tables together to allow for parsing.
+* *January 28, 2021* - Added the second header row that was missing from the notice of motion table.

 ### Report to City Clerks' Department